markkerry/AZ-303-Study/1-Implement-and-Manage-Azure-Infrastructure/01-New-VNet-Deployment.md

-# Deploy and ARM template to a Resource Group
+# Deploy an ARM template to a Resource Group

 ## Az PowerShell